AnthonyCaccavella/opiniionwidget/README.md

+Middleware:

+Front end interface that allows a user to add data to a database and then have a cron automatically make api calls with that data.

+Widget:

 Simple widget designed to give a localized view of Google reviews for SMBs.

 In order to complete, please create a .env file in the root level of the application.
 Add the following: